EdwinTSalcedo/CUBITAL/README.md

 <a id="gettingstarted"></a>
 ## 3. Getting started

-In this repository, we provide a pretrained multi-task U-Net model, embedded within a complete pipeline for performing inference on NIR images.
+In this repository, we provide a pretrained multi-task U-Net model, embedded within a complete pipeline for performing inference on NIR images included in the folder `subset/preprocessed_images`.
 You can run the pipeline by following these steps:

 ```bash
 # Clone the repository